zzzczzzz/cp3407-project-v2025/README.md

 - Week 4: Started UI mockup designs using Figma; added first task as in progress
 - week 4: complete user story 1
 - week 5: complete user story 2
-- week 6(final week of iteration 1): complete userstories 3 and 4
+- week 6(final week of iteration 1): complete userstories 3 and 4 * new user story 5
 - week 6: upon completion of iteration 1, work on the css to style web pages, seperate main pages for customer and cleaner
 - week 6: implement final test to run the works done so far
 - after completion of iteration 1, add gitHub pages for: Design explanation, Testing documentation, Tools used, Screenshots of deployed app